20 Good movies to Learn Korean

 Yong-Nam, played by Cho Jung-seok, is a young and jobless who graduated from a university a few years ago.
 He is unemployed and looking for that “right” job.

-Yong-Nam throws a party for his mother, Hyun-Ok (Ko Du-shim), 70th birthday at a convention hall.
-He sees his university crush Ui-Joo (Yoona), as she works there as an assistant manager.
+Yong-Nam throws a party for his mother, Hyun-Ok (Ko Du-shim), on his 70th birthday at a convention hall.
+He sees his university crush, Ui-Joo (Yoona), as she works there as an assistant manager.

 He tries to get close to her yet again, while in the process, a lethal gas explosion takes place, completely twisting the film’s plot.